Skip to content

 Reward the farmers who keep our rarest seeds alive.

-RESCA pays Andean families for conserving endangered quinoa varieties — turning biodiversity into dignity, resilience and living heritage across Peru and Bolivia.
+RESCA pays Andean families for conserving endangered quinoa varieties — turning biodiversity into dignity, resilience and living heritage in the Peruvian Andes.

 2,600+